-Here are some lifestyle changes that you and your loved ones can make!
+Here are some lifestyle changes that you and your loved ones can make to reduce your risk of dementia!

 - Take obesity, high blood pressure and hypertension seriously.
 Monitor your vitals and keep them under control.